NiklasGollenstede/nixos-installer/modules/fs/temproot.nix.md

 With `fsync` disabled, and the ability to roll back snapshots, it also works to create very large storage areas for `temp` data.
 ZFS though struggles on lower-end systems.
 BtrFS could probably be configured to serve the roles with similar capability.

-F2FS also supports checksumming and compression, though it currently does not automatically reclaim space gained by the latter (but TODO: Nix could be tuned to do this explicitly).
+F2FS also supports checksumming and compression, though it currently does not automatically reclaim space gained by the latter (and "manually" enabling it per file prevents `mmap`ing those files).
 This and its design optimized for flash storage should make it an optimal backend for the `local` data, esp. on lower-end hardware.
 EXT4 supports checksumming only for metadata, and does not support compression.
 Block device layers could in principle be used for this.
 Using a sime filesystem with external backup tools is possible yet suboptimal for `remote` data, unless the system doesn't actually have any/much of it.